Mama Boot Camp

 Posted July 2, 2014 by Prairie Wife - 6 comments

-• Only meet one day a week for an hour, Tuesday seems to work best for most people.
+• Only meet one day a week for an hour.
+Tuesday seems to work best for most people in our group.

 • 9 is the perfect time, not too early, but early enough that it won’t be too hot.